By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Inaba in his book Uppers, Downers and All Arounders simplified drugs, particularly drugs of abuse, into three primary categories.
 Uppers mean drugs used for their stimulant properties.
 Downers are depressant drugs.
-All-Arounders are drugs which alter perception including hallucinogens and Deliriants.
+All-Arounders are drugs that alter perception including hallucinogens and Deliriants.

 Route of administration or method of use.

 Inhalants can be any number of very dissimilar chemicals.
 Oral medications have in common only the way they enter the body as do injectable drugs.

 You might also want to check out these other counselorssoapbox posts.

 More “What is” posts will be found at “What is.”

 Staying connected with David Joel Miller